 Always Say "Good-Bye!"

 I have witnessed investigators conduct spirit communication sessions; then sage the entire house, thinking everything will be fine.
 Only to have the client call them a few days later, claiming that the spirit has returned.
-If they are lucky, it will only be the same spirit they banished and not something worse.
+If they are lucky, it will only be the same spirit they banished, not something worse.

-So remember to close out your sessions when you finish, regardless of which method you use.
-All you have to do is say "Good-Bye."
-Two simple words could save you and the client a lot of hassle and you the embarrassment of having to correct your mistake.
-Also, if you ever find yourself in a situation during a spirit communication session where you think you may be losing control, say "Good-Bye" immediately.
-Even if a spirit escapes and cross over, saying "Good-Bye" closes its means of escape.
-Once closed, then use sage to drive it back.
+So, remember to close out your sessions when you finish, regardless of which method you use.
+All you have to do is say, "Goodbye."
+Two simple words could save you and the client a lot of hassle and the embarrassment of having to return and correct your mistake.
+Also, if you ever find yourself in a situation where you think you may be losing control, say "Good-Bye" immediately.
+Even if a spirit escapes and crosses over, saying "Good-Bye" closes the means for other spirits to escape.
+Once closed, then use sage to drive the spirit back.